Circuit training in Oxford

 The Saints Mary and John Primary School is based on Meadow Lane OX4 1TJ (not the Hertford St campus).
 Access by car is via Bedford St. Free parking is available.

 The cost is "Pay as you Go" and the charge is only £3 per session.
 You are requested to bring a towel to show respect to your fellow trainers.
-There are changing rooms at the school but no faciltites for showering etc. If you are a current member and bring a newcomer, you won’t be asked to pay for your session.
+There are changing rooms at the school but no facilities for showering etc. If you are a current member and bring a newcomer, you won’t be asked to pay for your session.

 Contact me with any queries or requests on email@example.com